Ci2Lab/MCD-Mamba/README.md

 ***Binary change detection***

-The following commands show how to train and evaluate MCD-Mamba-compact on the SYSU dataset:
+The following commands are examples of how to train and evaluate MCD-Mamba-compact on the multimodal OSCD dataset:
 ```bash

 python3 changedetection/script/train_ONERA.py --cfg 'changedetection/configs/vssm1/vssm_compact_224.yaml'